FSSAI Labelling Regulations: Complete Guide for Food & Beverage Products in India

 What are common FSSAI labelling mistakes found during audits?

-Common mistakes include missing allergen information, incorrect nutritional values, misleading claims, wrong license numbers, and improper font size or contrast.
+Common mistakes include missing allergen info, incorrect nutrition values, misleading claims, wrong license numbers, and improper font size or contrast.

 What happens if a food label is non-compliant?

-Non-compliant labels can lead to regulatory notices, product recalls, penalties, or rejection from retail and distribution channels.
+Non-compliant labels can lead to notices, product recalls, penalties, or rejection from retail and distribution channels.

 How can food and beverage brands ensure label compliance?